pyaf/Image-classification-pytorch/logs.md

 * go through this: https://www.kaggle.com/c/aptos2019-blindness-detection/discussion/97860#579277
 * https://www.kaggle.com/kosiew/rank-averaging-script
 * Good coders are participating in multiple competitions at a time.
+* Should the distance between the categories be same? like is mild DR equally spaced to Moderate as it is to No DR

 # TODO: